serranocuesta/algorithms/README.md

 ### Priority Queues

+### Hashing

-### Hashing: Use the value of our hash function (maps keys to integers) as an index into an array, and store our item at that position.
+Use the value of our hash function (maps keys to integers) as an index into an array, and store our item at that position.

 Collision resolution: Chaining vs open addressing.